underscore42/xattr-scan/README.md

 scan for the extended SMACK onlycap attributes, comparision tool. for debugging permission issues

-Had some startup issues on our reference platform (think embedded linux) which showed up as permission denied as soon as one of the subsystems started up.
+Had some startup issues on our reference platform (think embedded linux) which showed up as permission denied as soon as one of the subsystems started up with SMACK onlycap policies being enforced.

 * Would only occur if the system was updated live versus a firmware update.
 * Live update goes through an update daemon that runs with "admin" label but massages to "_"